rsmal-ipl/SRSMAL/pages/teaching.md

 <p>Throughout my more than 20 years of experience, I have held several important positions, particularly at the Polytechnic Institute of Leiria (IPL) and Instituto Superior Miguel Torga (ISMT):</p>

 <ul class="my-list">
-  <li>Coordinator of the Information Technology Department** at ISMT (2006-2015 and 2018-2021).
+  <li><strong>Coordinator of the Information Technology Department </strong>at ISMT (2006-2015 and 2018-2021).
 The position was held either in partnership with another faculty member or alone.</li>
   <li><strong>Coordinator of the Bachelor's in Informatics (Bologna) </strong>at ISMT (2018-2021)</li>
   <li><strong>Coordinator of the Bachelor's in Computer Science for Business (Pre-Bologna) </strong>at ISMT (2005-2009)</li>
   <li><strong>Coordinator of the Bachelor's in Informatics (Pre-Bologna) </strong>at ISMT (2007-2009)</li>